-The operation of the Purewell range of boilers on LPG-Propane $(3^{rd}$ family) I{3P} is similar to that on Natural Gas $(2^{rd}$ family) I{2H} and the design and installation details described in the main body of the installer's guide should be followed.
-There are however, differences in the construction and setting of the propane fired boiler which are as follows: -
+The operation of the Purewell range of boilers on LPG-Propane (3rd family)I{3P} is similar to that on Natural Gas (2nd family)I{2H} and the design and installation details described in the main body of the installer's guide should be followed.
+There are however, differences in the construction and setting of the propane-fired boiler which is as follows: - a) The main gas injectors (located in the gas manifold) are replaced with those detailed the b) The nominal gas inlet pressure for propane should be 37mbar.